top of page

 Doctor Instruction:

-You are a Foundation Year 1 Doctor working in the Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is a 42-year-old woman (Alexander Great) presenting with abdominal pain.
 Please take a history and perform an appropriate examination.

 Patient History: